 For the November 5, 2019 Consolidated Municipal, School and Special District Election, the Elections Division performed a pilot program of Tenex electronic pollbooks (e-Pollbooks) at four out of eighteen Vote Centers.
-The pilot demonstrated that the ePollbooks were easy for voters and staff to use for voter check-in, and they provide a dashboard which will allow voters to see wait times at all Vote Centers.
+The pilot demonstrated that the e-Pollbooks were easy for voters and staff to use for voter check-in, and they provide a dashboard which will allow voters to see wait times at all Vote Centers.
+Plans are underway to pilot the Tenex e-Pollbooks at all Vote Centers, during the March 3, 2020 Presidential Primary Election.
+For the pilot, all voters will still fill out a paper check-in form in addition to signing the e-Pollbook.
+The e-Pollbooks have an encrypted connection.